 - Bits: Check to see that the bit fits comfortably in the horse's mouth.
 Is it too narrow and pinching, too thick, or too much of a mouthful?
 Is the curb strap too loose allowing a curb bit to rotate too far in the horse's mouth?
 Is it too high and tight against the horse’s gums or lips or too low and clanking on its front teeth?
-Is the bit too harsh, have harsh edges or rust and the horse is trying to avoid it?
+Is the bit too harsh, or does it have harsh edges or rust and the horse is trying to avoid it?
 Some horses might object to the taste of certain metals or the weight or shape of a bit.
 Try different bits to see if there is one your horse accepts without the head tossing.

 - Insects: Some horses toss their heads because they get frantic about insects around their ears.
 This can be a big problem on trail rides with a horse trying to rid itself of annoying bugs.
 Consider using ear covers and insect repellent.
 Some horses go absolutely loopy about biting bugs, so try to ride when insects are less prevalent or ride indoors.
 For some horses, the head shaking problem might not go away completely until cooler weather, when the bugs are gone.